lizmat/articles/5to6-introduction.md

 In January 2018, I proposed a
 [CPAN Butterfly Plan](https://www.perl.com/article/an-open-letter-to-the-perl-community/)
 to convert modules from Perl 5 to Perl 6 as closely as possible to the original API.
-Since then, over 100 Perl 5 built-in functions are now supported on Perl 6.
+Since then over 100 Perl 5 built-in functions are now supported on Perl 6, as well more than 50 modules have been ported using the same API.

 Summary
 -------